-Spying the elaborate dome of the Ettal Monastery for the first time, I was surprised to see such ornate architecture dramatically rising out of the countryside, juxtaposed with the area’s modest Bavarian homes.
-The monastery, located in the village of Ettal, is not far from the mountain village of Oberammergau, which is well-known for its Passion Play, held every ten years.
+When I saw the elaborate dome of the Ettal Monastery (Kloster Ettal) for the first time, I was surprised to see such ornate architecture dramatically rising out of the countryside, juxtaposed with the area’s modest Bavarian homes.
+The monastery, located in the village of Ettal, is not far from the town of Oberammergau, which is well-known for its Passion Play that’s held every ten years.

-Our visit to Ettal was brief, as it coincided with errands in the nearby ski resort town of Garmisch-Partenkirchen, but it did offer just enough time to peek at the architecture, and stroll the grounds of the monastery.
-On a future trip, I’d love to visit the nearby dairy-making cooperative to sample the regional cheese and see how it’s made!
+Our visit to Ettal was brief, as it coincided with errands in the nearby resort town of Garmisch-Partenkirchen.
+However, it did offer just enough time to peek at the architecture and stroll the monastery grounds.

 Where in the World?

 There is no cost to enter the Ettal Monastery Church to take a peek, but be sure to check the opening hours before you go.

 To get to Ettal independently, research the Bayern Ticket (website is in German, but you can use Google Translate).
 As of 2021, these tickets start at €25 for one passenger, and cost €8 for each additional passenger.
 You can use the Bayern Ticket for most trains, trams, and city buses, making it a good deal if you’ll be doing a lot of exploring in one day.
 You can purchase tickets online, via a ticket machine, or in person.